GlasgowEmbedded/glasgow/docs/manual/src/use/repl-script.rst

     >>> _.hex()
     '1c04'

 Note here, that the read operation returned a memory view, perhaps not what was expected... we can still access the result without repeating the operation by using Python's ``_`` variable (`ref <https://docs.python.org/3/reference/lexical_analysis.html#reserved-classes-of-identifiers>`_).
+If we were to only re-issue the ``iface.read()``, then we would retrieve the contents of registers ``0xAC`` and ``0xAD`` (i.e: perhaps not what was expected).

 UART
 ~~~~

-To demonstrate a simple UART loopback, I've connected pin 0 and 1 of Port A together... i.e: anything that we transmit, will be immediately received by us again.
+To demonstrate a simple UART loopback, I've connected pin 0 and 1 of Port A together... i.e: anything that we transmit, will be immediately received again by us.

 .. code:: console